AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

 # **Workflow Engine**

-**Forms Flow.AI** leverages Camunda for workflow and decision automation platform.
+**Forms Flow.AI** leverages Camunda for workflow and decision automation.
 It is currently based on camunda version `7.13.0` , Keycloak, Spring boot `2.2.7.RELEASE` and PostgreSQL (latest).

 To know more about Camunda, go to https://github.com/camunda/camunda-bpm-identity-keycloak.